How Can We Spread Kindness Throughout Houston?

 Random acts of kindness are a tangible way to put others before yourself.
 Just one act of kindness can serve as a wave that ripples beyond that person when he or she continues a kindness act to someone else.

-At Houston Recovery Center, kindness is a daily practice.
-We extend kindness when we develop relationships with people on the streets.
-And keep going back until they are ready for help.
+At Houston Recovery Center, kindness is a daily practice in many ways.
+For instance, we extend kindness when we develop relationships with people on the streets.
+And keep going back until they’re ready for help.
 We offer kindness to the people who are publicly intoxicated and come through our sobering center doors – greeted with empathy instead of judgement.

 The Science of Being Kind